 The Company entered into an exclusive, worldwide royalty-bearing license agreement in December 2012, amended and restated in March 2013, with Enigma Therapeutics Limited ("Enigma") for the development of BrachySil, the Company's BioSiliconTM product candidate for the treatment of pancreatic and other types of cancer.
 The Company received an upfront fee of \$100,000 and is entitled to 8% sales-based royalties, 20% of sublicense consideration and milestone payments based on aggregate product sales.
 Enigma is obligated to pay an annual license maintenance fee of \$100,000 by the end of each calendar year, the most recent of which was received in December 2015.
 For each calendar year commencing with 2014, the Company is entitled to receive reimbursement of any licensed patent maintenance costs, sales-based royalties and sub-licensee sales-based royalties earned, but only to the extent such amounts, in the aggregate, exceed the \$100,000 annual license maintenance fee.
 The Company has no consequential performance obligations under the Enigma license agreement and, accordingly, any amounts to which the Company is entitled under the agreement are recognized as revenue on the earlier of receipt or when collectability is reasonably assured.
-Revenue related to the Enigma agreement totaled \$100,000 for the three and six month periods ended December 2015 and 2014, respectively.
-As of December 31, 2015, no deferred revenue was recorded for this agreement.
+There was no revenue related to the Enigma agreement in either of the three-month periods ended March 31, 2016 and 2015.
+As of March 31, 2016, no deferred revenue was recorded for this agreement.